Arunavaonly/TextEditor/README.md

-It is a simple textediting app made with react. the app is live on
+It is a simple textediting app made with react. the app is live on the url "https://arunavaonly.github.io/texteditor/"